thomson159/pos-backend/README.md

-Here’s the full README translated into English with all the details preserved and formatted for clarity:

----

 # POS Backend (Express + TypeScript + PostgreSQL)

 A simple backend for a **POS** application for Anna – boutique owner